 Duffy Mountain is located 32 miles downriver from South Beach through Little Yampa Canyon and approximately 29 miles west of Craig.
 This is the primary take-out from South Beach.
 For river access at Duffy Mountain, take U.S. Highway 40 west approximately 19 miles from Craig.
 On the south side of the road, you will see County Road 17.
 Take County Road 17 south for approximately 10 miles.
 You will cross the Yampa River at a spot known as Government Bridge, no river access is allowed.
 Continue along the county road, following the signs for public access and go left at the cattle guard on BLM Road 1593.

 This is a nice flat-water float, but check flow levels before starting.
-You will find a restroom, boat ramp, graveled parking area and five primitive camping/picnic sites.
+You will find a restroom, boat ramp, graveled parking area and a primitive camping/picnic site.
 This area of the river is great for wildlife viewing.
 Deer are abundant all year, and elk are visible during the winter.
 Look to the sky for soaring golden and bald eagles.
 Downstream access takes you into private lands, so take maps and do not trespass.

 Juniper Canyon (8)